-Asia plays a central role in international politics.
-With a population of more than 3.5 billion people, the continent is home to more than half the global population and immense cultural and religious diversity.
-Asia currently accounts for well over a quarter of global economic output and is the source of a roughly equal percentage of international trade flows.
-It is the most dynamic growth region worldwide and will not just maintain but further build on this position in the 21st century.
-At the same time, the continent faces problems of global significance, for example, almost two-thirds of the world’s poor live in Asia.
+Asia plays a considerable role in international politics.
+With more than 3.5 billion people, the continent is home to over half the global population, as well as immense cultural and religious diversity.
+Asia currently accounts for well over a quarter of global economic output and is the source of roughly the same proportion of international trade flows.
+It is the most dynamic growth region worldwide and is set to not just maintain but continue consolidating this leading position in the 21st century.
+At the same time, the continent faces problems of global significance; for example, almost two-thirds of the world’s poor live in Asia.

-Given the political, social and cultural diversity at hand, German foreign policy cannot take a one-size-fits-all approach to Asia.
-Even sub-division into geographic areas (East Asia, South Asia, South-East Asia and Pacific), as reflected in the structure of the Asia Directorate-General at the Federal Foreign Office, barely makes the job any easier.
-There are stark contrasts, for example, between large and small, rich and poor states, and between authoritarian and democratic forms of government.
-There are also marked differences in religion and society throughout the region.
+Given the continent’s political, social and cultural diversity, German foreign policy cannot take a one-size-fits-all approach to Asia.
+Even subdividing it into geographic areas (East Asia, South Asia, South-East Asia and Pacific), as reflected in the structure of the Asia Directorate-General at the Federal Foreign Office, is not enough on its own to ensure effective policymaking.
+There are stark contrasts between, for example, large and small states, rich and poor ones, and authoritarian and democratic forms of government.
+There are also marked religious and societal differences throughout the region.

-The concepts which have been drawn up over the years, first (in 1993) for Asia as a whole and later for the individual regions, have – given the region’s heterogeneity – only had a moderate impact in practice.
+The strategic visions which have been drawn up over the years, first for Asia as a whole (in 1993) and later for the individual geographic areas, have had only a moderate impact in practice due to this heterogeneity.

-In the early 1990s, German interest still focused primarily on the economic side of German-Asian cooperation, for example on integrating German businesses more effectively into the Asia-Pacific economic area, establishing a market economy structure in the region’s economies and cooperating in the field of science and technology.
+In the early 1990s, German interest still focused primarily on the economic side of German-Asian cooperation, for example on integrating German businesses more effectively into the Asia-Pacific economic area, developing the region’s economies into market economies and cooperating in the field of science and technology.

-German policy on Asia was redefined following various historical and political events ‑ such as the end of the Cold War, the 1997 financial crisis in Asia, the terrorist attacks of 11 September 2001, ASEAN’s integration process, economic development in Asia in the first decade of the 21st century and the growing role of many Asian countries as a result of globalisation ‑ to take greater account of the differences from region to region.
+German policy on Asia was redefined to take greater account of regional differences following various historical and political events, such as the end of the Cold War, the 1997 Asian financial crisis, the terrorist attacks of 11 September 2001, ASEAN’s integration process, economic development on the continent in the first decade of the 21st century, and the growing role of many Asian countries as a result of globalisation.

-German policy on Asia aims to do justice to the continent’s current diversity: alongside economic issues, security and social policy play an increasingly important role.
-Key elements of this new approach include involving civil society in political processes, the central role of good governance and rule of law dialogue, and the fight against terrorism, and these are reflected in policy at the regional, sub-regional and bilateral levels.
+German policy on Asia aims to do justice to the continent’s modern-day diversity: alongside economic issues, social and security policy plays an increasingly important role.
+Key elements of this new approach include the involvement of civil society in political processes, the central role of good governance and rule of law dialogue, and the fight against terrorism, and these are reflected in foreign policy at the regional, sub-regional and bilateral levels.